PACHAKUTlQ/Obfuscator/README.md

 > forked from https://github.com/H4de5-7/powershell-obfuscation

-Simple and effective powershell obfuscation free obfuscator gadget, VT all green, can bypass Defender, 360, etc., can perform on-line cobaltstrike and other operations.
+Simple and effective powershell obfuscation free obfuscator gadget, VT all green, can bypass Defender, 360, etc.

-AMSI obfuscation bypass + powershell command obfuscation bypass.
+AMSI bypass + powershell command obfuscation

-**Please do not use it for any illegal purposes, and bear the consequences.**
+**Please do not use it for any illegal purposes, or bear the consequences.**

 The above test environments are all physical machines.